shopware/docs/guides/plugins/plugins/plugin-fundamentals/add-plugin-configuration.md

 Add the `defaultValue` setting to your `<input-field>` to define a default value for it.
 This value will be imported into the database on installing and updating the plugin.
 We use [Symfony\Component\Config\Util\XmlUtils](https://github.com/symfony/config/blob/master/Util/XmlUtils.php#L215) for casting the values into the correct PHP types.

-Below you'll find an example how to use this setting.
+Below, you'll find an example of how to use this setting.

 ```html
 <input-field type="text">